 The following parable is a touching account of how the forgiving embrace of a father wins the heart of his prodigal son.
 This story beautifully demonstrates the unconditional love our Heavenly Father extends to each of His children.
-At one time we were lost, squandering our inheritance and living in the wages of sin, but Father came and rescued us with His unfailing love.
-His grace pulled us out of the pigpen of life, placed a robe of righteousness on our back, and crowned us with everlasting life.
+At one time, we were lost squandering our inheritance and living in the wages of sin, but Father came and rescued us with His unfailing love.
+His grace pulled us from the pigpen of life, placed a robe of righteousness on our back, and crowned us with everlasting life.

-Regardless of what they may have done during their prodigal journey, as the elder brother, Father exhorts us to love and not judge them when they come home.
-This is not a time to throw stones, but it's time to throw a celebration party.
+Regardless of what they may have done during their prodigal journey, Father exhorts us to love and not judge them when they come home.
+This is not a time to throw stones, but a time to throw a celebration party.

-As you read this powerful story, ask the Holy Spirit to reveal to you those who have wandered away from their faith and how He would have you extend His love to them.
+As you read this powerful story, ask Holy Spirit to reveal how you can demonstrate Father’s love to those who have wandered away from their faith.
 There are many, so be prepared to do a lot of loving!

 We are praying for the prodigals to come back home,

-so it's time to put a welcome mat of love on the front porch.
+so put a welcome mat of love on your front porch.

 Then He said: "A certain man had two sons.

 And the younger of them said to his father,

 'Father, give me the portion of goods that falls to me.'
 So he divided to them his livelihood.

 And not many days after, the younger son gathered all together, journeyed to a far country,